This option enables you to run defined reports. After you have a selected a report (and any

 main dimension of your report.
 You can create a grouping in your report by dragging multiple

 fields here, and move them into the desired order.
-For the standard report type, you can
+For the standard layout type, you can

 also indicate where you want subtotals.